fernsdavid25/to-do_app/README.md

 - **Task Management**: Create, read, update, and delete tasks.
 - **Search & Sort**: Filter tasks by name, status, or date.
 - **Responsive Design**: optimized for all devices.
+- **Fast Loading & Smart Caching**: Powered by React Query, ensuring instant page loads and minimized network requests.
+- **Real-time Sync**: Tasks update instantly across all devices using Supabase Realtime.
+To test it, login to the app in two different devices using the same account and try to add a task in one device, it should appear in the other device instantly(this also works for updating, marking as complete and deleting).
 - **Additional Features**: toast notifications for user feedback, confirmation dialog for deletion, validation for empty fields, empty states, and loading states.

 ## Prerequisites